1978 Massachusetts gubernatorial election: Campaign

 Due to the presence of a conservative Democrat and a liberal Republican in the race, there were some members of each party that endorsed the other's candidate.
 William A. Casey, the Republican nominee for Massachusetts State Auditor, dropped out of the race to endorse King.
-Unsuccessful Republican gubernatorial candidate Edward F. King, California anti-tax activist Howard Jarvis, New Hampshire Governor Meldrim Thomson, and Lloyd B. Waring, a prominent Republican fundraiser and former Chairman of the Massachusetts Republican Party, also endorsed King.
+Unsuccessful Republican gubernatorial candidate Edward F. King, California anti-tax activist Howard Jarvis, New Hampshire Governor Meldrim Thomson, and Lloyd B. Waring, a prominent Republican fundraiser and former chairman of the Massachusetts Republican Party, also endorsed King.

-Conversely, unsuccessful Democratic gubernatorial candidate Barbara Ackermann, state representatives Barney Frank, Mel King, Saundra Graham, Doris Bunte, Robert Fortes, and James Segel, Chelsea Mayor Joel Pressman, and the board of the directors of the Massachusetts chapter of Americans for Democratic Action endorsed Hatch.
+Conversely, unsuccessful Democratic candidate Barbara Ackermann, state representatives Barney Frank, Mel King, Saundra Graham, Doris Bunte, Robert L. Fortes, and James Segel, Chelsea Mayor Joel Pressman, and the board of the directors of the Massachusetts chapter of Americans for Democratic Action endorsed Hatch.
 Lieutenant Governor Thomas P. O'Neill III considered dropping out of the race instead of running on the same ticket as King.
-However, he chose to stay in the race but express his own ideology.
+However, he chose to remain on the ticket but express his own ideology.